sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "I mean, you did side with the other bad guys.
 And we did fight."

 "Heh.
 I guess."
 She wondered if she would need to show Mustache Girl that life wasn't just black and white.
-She *got* why she had to think that way but... well, if they were going to work together, maybe it was worth tearing off a few rhetorical bandaids.
+She *got* why she had to think that way but... well, if they were going to work together, maybe it was worth tearing off a few metaphorical bandaids.

 For now though, she stood.
 "Well, I'll let you be.
 Enjoy your meal.
 I'll come by in the morning and drop off the signal device, and maybe we can find this guy."